Abhi0010/Model3D/README.md

 # Model3D (Blender, PHP, MYSQL)
-Self designed blender models which you can view in 3D and download.
+Self-designed blender models that you can view in 3D and download.